jzfed/DevourClient/README.md

 ## Contact

-You can add me on discord at patate#1252
+You can add me on discord at "_.patate"

 ## Code used